TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 * editor
 * bash/terminal
 * file tree
-rest is okay to ignore for now
+* rest is okay to ignore for now

 ## Running Python
 1. In the bottom half of the screen there should be a tab called "bash"
-	a.
-If there is not a tab called "bash", click the plus button and choose "new terminal"
+	1. If there is not a tab called "bash", click the plus button and choose "new terminal"
 	![New terminal photo]()
 Should look like this
 ![Terminal open]()